jraleman/cv/index.md

 > - Creating a roadmap for technology infrastructure that aligns with the company's business goals and objectives.

-> - Leading the development and integration of advanced AI technologies such as Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG) systems, to enhance product offerings and create new market opportunities.

-> - Implementing ethical AI guidelines and practices, ensuring that all AI deployments comply with legal standards and ethical considerations, focusing on transparency, fairness, and accountability in AI applications.

-> - Evaluating the performance and impact of AI systems, using metrics and KPIs to assess their value addition, user satisfaction, and return on investment.

-> - Creating and developing machine learning models or neural networks that can process and analyze large datasets to make predictions or solve problems.

-> - Managing and preprocessing large datasets to ensure the data is suitable for use in AI models.
-This includes cleaning, normalizing, and segmenting data to improve model accuracy and efficiency.

-> - Developing and implementing algorithms that drive AI systems, ensuring they can perform tasks such as classification, regression, clustering, or more complex decision-making processes.

-> - Optimizing AI systems for better accuracy and efficiency.
-This involves adjusting algorithms and tuning hyperparameters to maximize the performance of AI models.

-> - Deploying AI models into production environments, ensuring they are scalable, maintainable, and secure.
-This also includes setting up the necessary infrastructure for running AI models in real-time environments.
+> - Designing the overall system architecture and ensuring it's scalable, secure, and aligned with industry best practices.

-> - Staying Updated with AI Advancements: Keeping up with the latest developments in AI research and technologies to incorporate cutting-edge solutions into existing and future projects.
+> - Keeping up with the latest developments in AI research and technologies to incorporate cutting-edge solutions into existing and future projects.

 ### Senior Software Engineer {#opus1io_2024}